Robert Garcia (New York politician)

-Robert Garcia (January 9, 1933 – January 25, 2017) was a United States representative who represented New York's 21st district (South Bronx).
+Robert Garcia (January 9, 1933 – January 25, 2017) was a United States representative from 1978 to 1990.
 He was elected to the New York State Assembly in 1965 and the New York State Senate in 1967, and then served in Congress from 1978 to 1990.
+From 1978 to 1982, he represented New York's 21st congressional district when that district was located in the Upper Manhattan and the South Bronx.
+From 1983 to 1990, he represented New York's 18th congressional district when that district was located in the Bronx.

 Early life

-Garcia was born in Bronx, New York, of parents born in Puerto Rico.
-His father was born in Spain then immigrated to Puerto Rico and had worked in the Central Aguirre sugar mill on the island's south coast; his mother was born and raised in Ponce.
-They had migrated to New York City from the island in the 1920s; being born on the island, the Jones Act of 1917 had made them U.S. citizens, their ship bypassing Ellis Island and docking directly at Brooklyn.
+Garcia was born in Bronx, New York, to parents that had migrated from Puerto Rico.
+His father was born in Spain, then immigrated to Puerto Rico, and had worked in the Central Aguirre sugar mill on the island's south coast; his mother was born and raised in Ponce.
+Having been Spanish subjects residing in Puerto Rico in December 1898, the Treaty of Paris that ended the Spanish–American War had made them U.S. nationals, and their continued residency on the Island had made them U.S. citizens pursuant to the Jones Act of 1917, so, when they migrated to New York City from the island in the 1920s, their ship bypassed Ellis Island and docked directly at Brooklyn.

 Education and war service

 He attended the New York City public schools and graduated from Haaren High School in Manhattan in 1950.
-He served in the United States Army from 1950–53 during the Korean War as a radio operator with the Third Infantry Division.
-He continued his education from 1953–57 by enrolling in the City College of New York, although he also attended the Community College of New York as well as the RCA Institute.
+He served in the United States Army from 1950 to 1953 during the Korean War as a radio operator with the Third Infantry Division.
+Earned two Bronze Stars during his military service.
+He continued his education from 1953 to 1957 by enrolling in the City College of New York, although he also attended the Community College of New York as well as the RCA Institute.

-After graduation, he worked as a computer engineer with IBM Control Data, from 1957–65.
+After graduation, he worked as a computer engineer with IBM Control Data, from 1957 to 1965.